-- 1. a 2.5 cumulative GPA in all course work and minimum 2.0 grade point average at Southern Union State Community College. - 2. that no longer than 33 months elapse from initial admission term to date of graduation. - 3. students to prove competency in any previous coursework as prescribed by the Program and successfully complete all RAD course(s) in which a D, W or F were received. - 4. ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 5. students who have been dismissed from two (2) clinical facilities are ineligible for readmission. - 6. any student dismissed for academic or disciplinary reasons from the College will not be considered for readmission. - 7. students meet all progression requirements. - 8.
+- 1. a minimum 2.0 grade point average at Southern Union State Community College. - 2. that no longer than 33 months elapse from initial admission term to date of graduation. - 3. students to prove competency in any previous coursework as prescribed by the Program and successfully complete all RAD course(s) in which a D, W or F were received. - 4. ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 5. students who have been dismissed from two (2) clinical facilities are ineligible for readmission. - any student dismissed for academic or disciplinary reasons from the College will not be considered for readmission. - 7. students meet all progression requirements. - 8.
 Students who have been out of Radiography classes more than one semester must repeat their criminal background check and drug testing.